Skip to main content

 Hsieh-chai was a supernatural goat-like creature endowed with a single horn and the ability to discern the guilt or innocence of those accused of crimes in ancient China.

-Kilgore was the Law School’s first woman graduate, the first woman admitted to the Pennsylvania Bar, and the first woman to argue before the Supreme Court of the United States.
+Kilgore was the Law School’s first woman graduate, the first woman admitted to the Pennsylvania Bar, and the first woman admitted to the Supreme Court of the United States.

 In February 2021, the Law School announced three full-tuition scholarships to honor the legacy of Alexander.